publiccodenet/about/activities/member-relations/membership-contract.md

 ## Article 4: Voting rights in the general assembly

 The member acknowledges that their voting rights in the general assembly in a given year depend on the amount of membership dues they paid for that year.
-On the basis of the first membership dues, the member has [number of votes to be filled in] votes in the general assembly in the [year to be filled in] calendar year.
+On the basis of the first membership dues, the member has [number] votes in the general assembly in the [year] calendar year.

 ## Article 5: Other provisions